s10r-de/ac-py-api/README.md

-# Active Collab Python CLient
+# ActiveCollab Python CLient

-An API client, written in python to access Active Collab via the HTTP-API.
+An API client, written in python to access ActiveCollab via the HTTP-API.

 ## Setup